Managing & Motivating: How to Keep Employees Happy

 Offer Recognition and Bonuses for Good Work

 When your employees perform well for the business, you should try to respond to this.
 Recognition is not something that has to be over the top.
 Simply telling someone that you appreciate the effort they put into a certain task and the work they did can make all the difference.
 People love to know that what they’re doing matters to the business as a whole.
 And you can also offer bonuses for bigger projects and work that is really special.
-Yes, this will mean increasing costs, but it might be worth it if your employees respond well.
+Yes, this will mean increased costs, but it might be worth it if your employees respond well.

 Provide Opportunities for Self-Improvement

 Many employees want to improve themselves and progress beyond the positions they currently find themselves in.
 This is a perfectly natural and normal urge.
 And you can help your employees fulfill that need by offering things like training opportunities to them.
 This is something that they will really appreciate, and it should keep them happy in their roles.
-Of course, it’s good for the business as well because your employees will have more skills and abilities that can be used for the good for the company.
+Of course, it’s good for the business as well because your employees will have more skills and abilities that can be used for the good of the company.